Reduction in Force and Furlough for SHRA Employees Policy

 Purpose

-This policy adheres to the Office of State Human Resources Reduction in Force Policy to ensure potential reductions are considered on a fair and systematic basis.
+This policy adheres to the Office of State Human Resources ("OSHR") Reduction in Force and Furlough Policy to ensure potential reductions are considered on a fair and systematic basis.

 Scope

-This policy applies to permanent SHRA Employees (full-time and part-time) who have completed their probationary period.
+The Reduction in Force portion of this policy applies to only permanent SHRA Employees (full-time and part-time) who have completed their probationary period.
+Other types of employees have different separation rules and therefore are not eligible to be separated through a Reduction in Force.

 Although this policy does not apply to EHRA Employees or student appointments, Work Units are encouraged to consider all staffing resources when determining which positions to retain.